kdheepak/blog/content/35-precommit-hooks.md

 [^gitconfig]:
     On Linux and MacOS, this file is located at `~/.gitconfig`.
     On Windows, it should be located at `C:\Users\USERNAME\.gitconfig`.

-    `git` will not create this file unless you ask for it.
+    Also, `git` will not create this file unless you ask for it.
     You can create it by running `git config --global --edit`.

 ```gitconfig